 Processing your bill correctly and quickly is an important step in your care.
 We know it can be confusing, so we want to help you understand our billing process, what to expect when you visit your doctor or hospital, and what information we need to process your bill.

-When you visit your doctor, you need to pay your insurance copay at that time.
-If you don’t have insurance, or cannot afford to pay, this brochure will help you understand your options.
+When you visit your doctor, you wil need to pay your insurance copay at that time.
+If you don’t have insurance, or cannot afford to pay, this page will help you understand your options.